zpainter/iassist/content/about/regional-report-2008-2009-europe.md

 (Reported by Anne Sofie Fink Kjeldgaard)

 In 2008 DDA introduced two new facilities for finding studies in our holdings.
-Apart from the \'traditional\' search catalogue the users can search for studies and/or questions in our Question Database.
+Apart from the 'traditional' search catalogue the users can search for studies and/or questions in our Question Database.
 The users can search for phrases or wordings in questions and from the query result make instant comparisons or go directly to the full question text